-Intrinsic Water use efficiency (WUEi) (mmolCO2 mol-1 H2O):
+Intrinsic Water use efficiency (WUEi) (mmolCO2 mol-1 H_2 O):

 The intrinsic water use efficiency (WUEi) was calculated as Pn/E (Guha et al., 2010).
-Where Pn is photosynthetic rate and E is transpiration rate.
-The Pn and E was measured using Portable Photosynthesis System (PPS) (Model LI-6400 of LICOR inc., Lincoln, Nebraska, USA) between 10.00 hours to 12.30 hour.
-Totally, three measurements were taken in the same leaf.
+Where Pn is the photosynthetic rate and E is the transpiration rate.
+The Pn and E were measured using the Portable Photosynthesis System (PPS) (Model LI-6400 of LICOR inc., Lincoln, Nebraska, USA) between 10.00 hours to 12.30 hours.
+Three measurements were taken in the same leaf.